nodejs/llhttp/README.md

 **Enabling this flag can pose a security issue since you will be exposed to request smuggling attacks.
 USE WITH CAUTION!**

+### `void llhttp_set_lenient_spaces_after_chunk_size(llhttp_t* parser, int enabled)`

+Enables/disables lenient handling of spaces after chunk size.

+Normally `llhttp` would error when after a chunk size is followed by one or more spaces are present instead of a CRLF or `;`.
+With this flag this check is disabled.

+**Enabling this flag can pose a security issue since you will be exposed to request smuggling attacks.
+USE WITH CAUTION!**

 ## Build Instructions

 Make sure you have [Node.js](https://nodejs.org/), npm and npx installed.
 Then under project directory run: